kamshory/PushNotificationServer/README.md

 HTTP and HTTPS port is different.
 So pusher can choose one of them.

-If yo won't to use port 80 and 443 for any reason, you can user proxy to redirect the push.
+If you won't to use port 80 and 443 for any reason, you can user proxy to redirect the push.
 Source code to create proxy can be found at https://github.com/kamshory/PHPProxyServer

+To get notification sender, please visit https://github.com/kamshory/PushNotificationSender

 ## Plan